kunau/spark-standalone-cluster-on-docker/README.md

-# Apache Spark Cluster on Docker to support Patient/Donor stem cell matching
+# Apache Spark Cluster supporting Patient/Donor stem cell matching

 This project builds an **Apache Spark** cluster in standalone mode with a **JupyterLab** interface built on top of **Docker**.
 Learn Apache Spark through its **Scala**, **Python** (PySpark) and **R** (SparkR) API by running the Jupyter [notebooks](build/workspace/) with examples on how to read, process and write data.
 This work is based on (and forked from) the original project by André Perez - dekoperez - andre.marcos.perez@gmail.com.